AdobeDocs/experience-platform.en/help/sources/tutorials/ui/update.md

 ---
 keywords: Experience Platform;home;popular topics;update accounts
 description: In some circumstances, it may be required to update the details of an existing sources account.
-The Sources workspace provides you with the ability to edit, add, and delete details of an account, including values for its name, description, and authentication credentials.
+The Sources workspace provides you with the ability to add, edit, and delete details of existing batch and streaming connections, including values for its name, description, and credentials.
 solution: Experience Platform
 title: Update account details in the UI
 topic: overview